filbeam/contracts/SPEC.md

 #### Rate-Based Settlement
 - Configurable rates per byte for both CDN and cache-miss usage
-- Settlement amounts calculated as: `usage * rate`
+- Settlement amounts calculated at report time as: `usage * rate`
 - Rates set at contract deployment and can be updated by owner via `setCDNRatePerByte` and `setCacheMissRatePerByte`
+- Rate changes only affect future usage reports, not accumulated amounts

 #### Independent Settlement Rails
 - CDN and cache-miss settlements operate independently
 - Each rail tracks its own settlement epoch
 - Allows flexible settlement patterns for different stakeholders

-#### Usage Accumulation
+#### Amount Accumulation
-- Usage data accumulates between settlements
+- Settlement amounts (calculated at report time) accumulate between settlements
-- Only unsettled usage is stored in contract state
+- Only unsettled amounts are stored in contract state
-- Settlement resets accumulated usage for that rail
+- Settlement resets accumulated amounts for that rail

 #### Epoch Management
 - Strict epoch ordering enforcement